PurushottamHari/UnHook/scrappy_frontend_app/RAILWAY_SETUP.md

 ### If Build Fails:
 - Check that the root directory is set to `scrappy_frontend_app`
 - Verify that `requirements.txt` exists in the scrappy_frontend_app folder
+- **Make sure Railway is using Nixpacks, not Docker** (check the build logs)
+- If Railway is using Docker, go to Settings → Build and change to Nixpacks
 - Check Railway logs for specific error messages

 ### If Import Errors Occur: